 A. Yes, this can be done fairly easily.
 I have done several over the years.
 Preparation is the key here and if steps are skipped, the quality of the end result will be substandard.

 Step 1.
-Sand the entire area to be painted with 320 grit Sandpaper [linked by editor to product info at Rockler], you don't want to sand through the gel coat you simply want to sand until it hazes over and the finish becomes dull.
+Sand the entire area to be painted with 320 grit Sandpaper [affil. link to product info at Rockler], you don't want to sand through the gel coat you simply want to sand until it hazes over and the finish becomes dull.

 Step 2.
-Clean the shower with muriatic acid to remove all of the dust.
+Clean the shower with Muriatic Acid [affil. link to product info on Amazon] to remove all of the dust.
 Then rinse the entire thing with water and let dry completely.

 Step 3.
 Painting.
 Use a good quality primer first then use a good epoxy based paint in the color of your choice.
 Rustoleum makes an appliance paint [Rustoleum "appliance paint"] which works perfect for this application..
 The only draw back is the only colors are white and almond.
 I have used oil based paints before as well with a satisfactory result, you simply have to watch close for runs in your paint.
 Always use a spray gun or spray can, never brush or roll paint on.

 That's it, its really that simple and the results are usually stunning.

 Happy PaintingGreg F [last name deleted for privacy by Editor]

 Q. What type of primer would you use for this job?

 Thanks,Bob D [last name deleted for privacy by Editor]

 A. Sherwin Williams has a good primer but if you are going to use Rustoleum I would get a Rustoleum primer.
 Have fun.
 I'm going to start tomorrow.Nancie D [last name deleted for privacy by Editor]